microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 product to a customer.
 If this were a cancer detection app, you'd likely make a different call.

 Now let's try out our model on some new images it hasn't seen before.
+We do that by clicking on the “Quick Test” button.
 We will upload a new file from our "test images" folder.
 Let's try our man in the hard hat.
 And you can see that our prediction is indeed of a "hard hat" with probability 99.9%, so we'd make that call with pretty much any threshold we choose.

 Let's try a different image: the drill.
 Our model identifies the image as a drill with probability 94.5%.
 And lastly, let's try the picture of the pliers,